duyanh3110/animation-remember-me/README.md

 Main points in the implementation are the following:

 #### Perspective
-CSS definition controls the 3D rendering needed for a flip effect.
+The perspective CSS definition controls the 3D rendering needed for a flip effect.
 The value itself defines how many pixels a 3D element is placed from the view.

     perspective: 600px;

 Important to notice is that the perspective CSS definition needs to be used by the parent of the actual element doing the flip effect.